Short Poon hill Trek Highlights: Highlights

 Trekkers can also create a short loop via Hille, Ulleri, and Banthanti, then return through Tadapani and Ghandruk for varied landscapes.
 These options add diversity, culture, and flexibility without significantly extending the trek.

-Short Poon Hill Trek
+How Difficult Is the Short Poon Hill Trek?

-Where to Stay on the Short Poon Hill Trek
+Where to Stay on the Short Poon Hill Trek:

 After completing the Poon Hill trek, you may want to visit these places.